What does Edgar mean?

 Edgar▼ has 21 more alternative forms via Edward: Duarte, Eadbhard, Eadward, Edik, Edison▲, Edoardo, Edouard, Eduard, Eduarde, Eduardo▲, Edvard, Edvardas, Edwardo▼, Edwards, Eideard, Ekewaka, Eudard, Ewart, Lalo, Neddie and Teddy▼.

 Edgar is a very popular first name for men (#209 out of 1220, Top 17%) and also a very popular last name for both adults and children (#3167 out of 88799, Top 4%).
 (2000 U.S. Census)

-Displayed below is the baby name popularity of the name Edgar for boys.
-Edgar reached its highest rank of #61 in the U.S. in 1880-1889.
-(2014 statistics).
+Charted below is the baby name popularity of Edgar for boys.
+Edgar reached its peak position of #61 in the U.S. then, and is presently at #300.
+(2014 Birth Statistics)

 Below is a charted analysis of the popularity of the boy name Edgar and corresponding names.
 Edward (#160 in 2014), Eduardo (#261), Eddie (#590), Edison (#690), Ned, Ted, Teddy, Edwardo, Edith, Eddy, Edgardo and Ed are the popular related forms of Edgar (#300 in 2014) appearing in the Top 1000.
 Adoption of this boy name was at its apex during the years 1950-1959 and is now much lower, with forms like Eddie, Edgar, Ted, Teddy and Ned falling out of style.
 Edison (#690) and Eduardo (#261) are two of the more trendy birth names in this list, with Edison undergoing a resurgence in usage.
 (2014 Birth Statistics)